 Who says children need to trace letters to learn to write?
 This Christmas Q-tip painting printable teaches letter formation in a fun way.

-Welcome to Day 10 of 12 Days of Christmas Printables.
+Welcome to Day 10 of 12 Days of Free Christmas Printable Activities.
 This is my thank you gift to you for being a part of the Printable Parents community and support our family-run, small business!

 Every time I see a commercial workbook for children with 30 letter Cs on one page, I kind of want to scream.